 How the Profusa biosensor is made

 The sensor has two parts.
 The first is a 3mm string of hydrogel, a material whose polymer chain network is used in some contact lenses and other implants.
-Inserted under the skin with a syringe, the small string includes a specially designed molecule that changes color when the body starts fighting an infection.
+Inserted under the skin with a syringe, the small string includes a specially designed molecule that changes color when the body begins to fight an infection.

 Other side it is an electronic component attached to the skin.
 It sends light through the skin, detects if a color change occurs, and generates a signal that the wearer can send to a doctor, website, etc. It is like a laboratory of blood on the skin that can collect the body's response to disease before symptoms occur, such as coughing.

-The announcement comes as the world grapples with COVID-19, a respiratory disease that can present in flu-like symptoms like cough and shortness of breath.
+The announcement comes as the world grapples with COVID-19, a respiratory disease that can present in flu-like symptoms such as cough and shortness of breath.

 "The military is taking a leading role in vaccine research," the general told reporters at the Pentagon Mark milley.
 “Our military research labs are working feverishly trying to invent a vaccine.
-So we'll see where we are in the next two months. "
+So we'll see where we are in the next couple of months. "

 3 weeks advantage